SloppyJoe11/PINN_Project/README.md

 This network is intended to potentially replace the older method of numerically solving the Non-Linear Schrödinger Equation—known as the Split Step Fourier Method (SSFM).
 SSFM is computationally intensive and thus time-consuming and power-demanding.
 We hope to address these issues with our project.

+First run the "data_gen" code and after that run "main"